-[Two-year bill] This bill would-establish require the Student Aid Commission to convene a working group until July 1, 2025, consisting of representatives from the State Department of Education, the Board of Governors of the California Community Colleges, the Trustees of the California State University, the Regents of the University of California, and faculty, staff, and students from the California Community Colleges, the California State University, and the University of California toconsider research and develop recommendations for the creation of a pilot program, as specified, that would cover the cost of attending postsecondary education in the state by replacing the system of charging students tuition, fees, and additional expenses for enrollment at a public postsecondary institution.
-The bill wouldrequire require, on or before July 1, 2025, the working group to submit a report to the Legislature on the pilot-program. program, including information identified by the working group such as the public postsecondary institutions that would participate in the pilot program, the length of the pilot program, and available funding sources for the duration of the pilot program.
-The bill would repeal these provisions on January 1, 2026.
+[Two-year bill] This bill would require the Student Aid Commission to convene a working group until July 1, 2025, consisting of representatives from the State Department of Education, the Board of Governors of the California Community Colleges, the Trustees of the California State University, the Regents of the University of California, and faculty, staff, and students from the California Community Colleges, the California State University, and the University of California to research and develop recommendations for the creation of a pilot program, as specified, that would cover the cost of postsecondary education in the state by replacing the system of charging students-tuition, tuition and fees, and addressing additional expenses-for enrollment associated with attendance at a public postsecondary institution.
+The bill would require, on or before July 1, 2025, the working group to submit a report to the Legislature on the pilot program, including information identified by the working group such as the public postsecondary institutions that would participate in the pilot program, the length of the pilot program, and available funding sources for the duration of the pilot program.
+The bill would repeal these provisions on January 1, 2026